stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 Mismatch between: 0 and 1.
 ```

-Here, the message is much clearer: Idris can't *unify* the length of the
+Here, the message is much clearer: Idris can't *unify* the lengths of the
 two vectors. *Unification* means: Idris tries to at compile time convert
 two expressions to the same normal form.
 If this succeeds,
 the two expressions are considered to be equivalent,